Standing rib roast is an amazing “splurge” meal. Its so delicious and worth the expense on special occasions.

 Tie 2 pieces of kitchen twine crosswise and 2 pieces lengthwise around roast to secure.
 Wrap tightly with excess plastic wrap and chill overnight.
 Let roast stand at room temperature for 1 hour before cooking.

 Preheat oven to 425°.
 Unwrap roast; set on a rack inside a deep roasting pan.
 Pour 2 cups water into bottom of pan.
 Roast meat until deep brown, about 40 minutes.
 Reduce heat to 325° and continue to roast until an instant-read thermometer inserted into the thickest part of meat registers 120° for medium-rare (temperature will climb to 125° after removed from oven), about 1 1/2 hours longer.
 Transfer rack with roast to a cutting board; let rest for at least 30 minutes.

 Meanwhile, pour off fat from roasting pan; discard fat.
 Add wine to pan, set over medium heat, and cook, stirring to dissolve any browned bits from bottom of pan.
 Transfer liquid to a medium skillet and bring to a boil over medium-high heat.
 Reduce heat and simmer until wine is reduced to 1/4 cup, 7-8 minutes.
 Add broth and thyme sprigs; cook until reduced to 3/4 cup, about 15 minutes.

-Stir 1 tablespoon margarine and flour in a small bowl until well blended.
+Stir 1 tablespoon margarine and potato starch in a small bowl until well blended.
 Whisk half of margarine mixture into pan sauce.
 Return to a simmer and season to taste with salt and pepper.
 Sauce should be thick enough to coat a spoon but still runny.
 Whisk in remaining margarine mixture to thicken more, if desired.
 Carve roast.
 Serve sauce alongside.